 Overview

-CSFB is soliciting proposals from a select group ofqualified Prospective Purchasers.
+CSFB is soliciting proposals from a select group of Prospective Purchasers.
 This Memorandum has been prepared for the sole use of Prospective Purchasers who have executed the Confidentiality Agreement.

 The proposed transaction structure assumes a sale of 100% of the ownership interests in the project companies owning the Facilities for cash payable at closing (the “Proposed Transaction Structure”).
-Enron’s main objectives in considering proposals for the purchase of the projects are to arrange for a transaction upon terms which reflect the highest possible value and to consummate an acceptable transaction in a timely manner.
+Enron’s main objectives in considering proposals for the purchase of the facilities are to arrange for a transaction upon terms which reflect the highest possible value and to consummate an acceptable transaction in a timely manner.
 To the extent consistent with these objectives, Enron will consider alternative structures and forms of consideration.

 Summary of Process